shengzeang/GENN/README.md

-# GENN, Graph-Enforced Neural Networks for Attributed Graph Clustering
+# GENN, Graph-Enforced Neural Network for Attributed Graph Clustering

-This repository is the official implementation of GENN.
+This repository contains the official implementation of GENN.

 ## Requirements